The preferred treatments for people with chronic insomnia are lifestyle changes and behavioral approaches that establish healthy sleeping habits.

 The following dietary supplements may also be helpful in promoting sleep:

-- Omega 3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tbsp. oil 1 - 3 times daily, to help decrease inflammation and help with mental balance.
-Fish oil supplements can increase the blood-thinning effect of many medications, so it's important to speak with your doctor before taking supplements.
+- Omega-3 fatty acids, such as fish oil, to help decrease inflammation and help with mental balance.
+Fish oil supplements can increase the blood-thinning effect of many medications, so it is important to speak with your doctor before taking supplements.

-- 5-hydroxytryptophan (5-HTP), 50 mg 2 - 3 times daily, for mood stabilization and sleep improvement.
+- 5-hydroxytryptophan (5-HTP), for mood stabilization and sleep improvement.
 See below for serious cautions and contraindications.

-- Melatonin, 1 - 6 mg one hour before bedtime, for sleep and immune protection.
+- Melatonin, for sleep and immune protection.
 Ask your health care provider about potential prescription interactions.

 - Drink a glass of tart cherry juice each day.
 Studies have shown that tart cherry juice can increase melatonin levels and lead to more and better sleep.